pytorch/rfcs/RFC-0011-InferenceMode.md

 * All operations do not record `grad_fn`, even if their `requires_grad=True` (like `NoGradMode`).
 This applies for both inference tensors and normal tensors (also like `NoGradMode`).
-* View operations do not do view tracking (like `NoGradMode` after PyTorch 1.9).
-This applies for both inference tensors and normal tensors.
+* View operations on inference tensors do not do view tracking; views and base inference tensors are indistinguishable.
 * Inplace operations on inference tensors are guaranteed not to do a version counter bump (which is equivalent to an atomic increment).
   Inplace operations on normal tensors still do version counter bumps.

-# Implementation description
+## Implementation description

 **Dispatcher.**  The dispatcher decides what implementation of a kernel to call when an operator is invoked.
 The set of possible options is